 What if I was told I was NOT a candidate by another physician?

 We respect all physicians’ expertise and diagnostic capabilities.
 We also know that our combination of refractive surgery expertise, experience, and availability of diagnostic testing is not common.
-That is why we offer complimentary consultations, so that we can assess you for ourselves.
+That is why we offer complimentary consultations so we can assess you for ourselves.

 I wore hard contact lenses for years.
 Does that mean I’m not a LASIK candidate?

-No. You still may be a great candidate for LASIK; however, you will have to be out of contact lenses and wear glasses for a while, so that we can get accurate scans of the true shape of your cornea.
+No, you may still be a great candidate to have LASIK.
+We may recommend you wear glasses and stop using contact lenses for a while so we can get accurate scans of the true shape of your cornea.

 If I have astigmatism, does that mean I can’t have LASIK?

 Absolutely not!
-In fact, current LASIK technology is designed to correct your astigmatism!
+In fact, the latest LASIK technology is actually designed to help correct astigmatism.